chihaoyo/common/README.md

 # Intro

-A common library for php+javascript.
+A common library for PHP+Javascript.

-classes:
+Class prefixes:
-_DO database
+- _DO database
-_SO session
+- _SO session

-prefixes:
+Function prefixes:
 - ___		debug
 - __*		hidden
 - _*		system